Last Updated on March 16, 2025

 The uric acid levels are elevated for 10-20 years before the onset of gout.

 The age of onset differs in men and women.
-The peak age of onset is fourth to the sixth decade of life as uric acid levels start rising after puberty.
-In case of a genetic disposition, the onset may occur even in the twenties.
+The peak age of onset is the fourth to the sixth decade of life as uric acid levels start rising after puberty.
+In the case of a genetic disposition, the onset may occur even in the twenties.

-As estrogens are uricosuric, the uric acid levels rise after menopause and the peak age of onset in between 50-70 years.
+As estrogens are uricosuric, the uric acid levels rise after menopause, and the peak age of onset in between 50-70 years.

 The naked urate crystals could be released due to